-I do buy and prepare buffalo meat quite a bit, in the past couple of years, and my whole family loves it.
-This tenderstem broccoli and buffalo hoisin stir fry is a favourite recipe in my family, truly enjoy it every time.
+I do buy and prepare beef meat quite a bit and my whole family loves it.
+This beef stir fry is definitely a favourite recipe in my family, truly enjoy it every time.
 I often use buffalo meat too to make this dish.

 Although buffalo is also a cattle, its meat does differ from beef in that this has a lower fat content and the meat colour is darker and the actual fat is whiter in colour but all in all it is healthier meat to have.
-I love both beef and buffalo but if I had to choose between the two I’d chose buffalo, as I find it tastier and because I know it’s healthier, well, (depending on the cut as well and how and what the cattle was fed on).
+I love both beef and buffalo but if I had to choose between the two I'd choose buffalo, as I find it tastier and because I know it's healthier, well, (depending on the cut as well and how and what the cattle was fed on).

 I cook it pretty much the same ways as I cook beef so this time I'm introducing this really easy recipe that anyone can prepare in a flash and it is really delicious.

-There’s nothing extraordinary about this recipe, but it’s simple and fast to cook, a very appealing and tasty dish.
+There's nothing extraordinary about this beef stir fry recipe, but it's simple and fast to cook, a very appealing and tasty dish.